Doctothon/website-staging/GIT_FLOW.md

 # then edit the source code files, and git commit them

-git add -A && git commot -m "I did this and that in the src code" && git push -u origin HEAD
+git add -A && git commit -m "I did this and that in the src code" && git push -u origin HEAD

 # then edit and commit again if necessary